 RPC acts as a focal point for a wide range of individuals and institutions whose work involves the smallholder poultry sector in Malawi.
 It strives to coordinate, streamline and strengthen development of poultry health and production.
 It works in close consultation and collaboration with government, NGOs and communities.

-Through networking with like minded institutions and individuals, RPC acts as a focal point for discussion of issues affecting the smallholder poultry sector.
+Through networking with like minded institutions and individuals, RPC acts as a hub for discussion of issues affecting the smallholder poultry sector.
 It functions as a forum for exchange of knowledge and ideas.
 Through its web site and through other means, RPC serves as a knowledge base for distribution of information on village poultry.
 It undertakes field-based research to obtain authoritative baseline information.

 RPC fosters wider government and community commitment to the village poultry sector.